A Generalized Framework for Video Instance Segmentation: Method

 where $\mathcal{L}_{\emph{match}}$ is the pair-wise matching cost defined in VITA~\cite{VITA}, $\alpha$ is a large constant (\emph{e.g.,} $10^5$), and $\Omega_{i-1}$ is the indices of previously occupied instance queries.
 The $|\Omega^{i-1}|$ occupied instance prototypes are directly matched to their previously paired ground-truths, and we can avoid these occupied instance prototypes being matched to newly added ground-truth by simply adding $\alpha\cdot\mathds{1}_{\sigma(k) \in \Omega_{i-1}}$ to the matching cost.
 Then, we update $\Omega$ with the indices of newly matched queries as follows:

 The rest $(N_{q}-{K^{\emph{new}}_i}-|\Omega^{i-1}|)$ unoccupied predictions are matched to ``no object''.

-With the proposed label assignment, UVLA, we can effectively narrow the gap between training and inference.
-Concretely, we can use any number of clips (\emph{e.g.}, five) for training, which brings about \name{} capable of learning real-video characteristics that appear in long sequences.
-In addition, we can infer a video without any heuristics: if an object is detected by $k^{\text{th}}$ instance prototype at a certain clip, the $k^{\text{th}}$ instance query tracks the object until the input video ends.
+With the proposed UVLA label assignment method, we can effectively narrow the gap between training and inference.
+Concretely, we can use any number of clips (\emph{e.g.}, five) for training, allowing \name{} to learn real-video characteristics that appear in long sequences.
+Furthermore, we can infer a video without any heuristics: if an object is detected by $k^{\text{th}}$ instance prototype at a certain clip, the $k^{\text{th}}$ instance query tracks the object until the input video ends.